SniperPickAxe/FVT-fabric-modified/README.md

     Once the stack in your main hand is below 50% automatically finds the same item in your inventory and restocks it.

-* ### Offhand AutoEat

-    Will automatically eat the food in your offhand as soon as you loose enough hunger for it to be fully utilized, will also eat if your health is low.
-Won't work if you for example aim at a chest or have a block in your main hand that can be placed.

 * ### AutoTotem

     Upon totem activation will automatically find another totem in your inventory and replace the one that was just consumed.
 Does not matter if you hold the totem in your main hand or offhand, works in both.